 think of your audience—imagine your professor as interested and wanting to know what you think about your subject area

-- go back to your planning if you are stuck: if you're stuck, you haven't gelled the ideas in your head yet and need to revisit your notes.
+- go back to your planning if you are stuck: if you're stuck, revisit your question and your notes.

-- if you are still stuck, consider writing in a journal or another private place where no one will see your ideas—think them out there and toss the not so good ideas before anyone sees them!
+- consider writing in a journal or another private place where no one will see your ideas—think them out there and toss the not-so-good ideas before anyone sees them!

 Some Focuses that Need Improvement